 Key Risk Indicators

 Key risk indicators (KRIs) are the tactical application of a risk appetite statement.
-For cyber risk managers, CISO’s among them, that manage cyber risks, cybersecurity key risk indicators are the listing of the benefit and the risks associated with that strategy.
+Unlike Key Performance Indicators (KPIs) which are a backward looking indicator, KRI is a forward looking indicator to predict where your organization is going.
+This includes all facets of an organization and allow for early warning of risks that can be expressed to the board and mitigated.
+For cyber risk managers, CISO’s among them, that manage cyber risks, cybersecurity key risk exposure indicators are the listing of the benefits and the risks associated with that strategy.

-These KRIs are the marriage of the desired outcome that comes from the C-suite and the technical knowledge that comes from the security professionals that have been embedded in this practice for years and delivers value to both sides.
+These Key Risk Indicators (KRI) are the marriage of the desired outcome that comes from the C-suite and the technical knowledge that comes from the security professionals that have been embedded in this practice for years and delivers value to both sides.

 Practically Applying Your Risk Appetite Statement

-In order to effectively operationalize your risk quantification practices, the enterprise leadership must be able to understand and map those cyber risk metrics to the outcomes that they’re looking to achieve (otherwise why accept the risk).
-For technical leaders like a CISO, having the processes in place to facilitate the delivery of that risk data in such a way that its understandable to business leaders is critical - C-suite members and the board need key performance and risk indicators in the digital age and it is often the breakdown of communication that stops them from getting it.
+In order to effectively operationalize your risk quantification practices in a business environment, the enterprise leadership must be able to understand and map those cyber risk metrics to the outcomes of a strategic goal that they’re looking to achieve (otherwise why accept the risk).
+For technical leaders like a CISO, having the processes in place to facilitate the delivery of that risk data in such a way that developed key risks are understandable to business units and leaders is critical - C-suite members and the board need key performance and risk indicators in the digital age and it is often the breakdown of communication that stops them from getting it.

-Taking the high-level strategy of an organization’s risk appetite statement and breaking it down into KRI’s empowers risk managers to understand and feed the critical metrics back up to senior management.
+Taking the high-level strategy of an organization’s risk appetite statement and breaking it down to develop effective KRIs empowers risk managers to understand and feed the critical metrics back up to senior management.

 KRI’s Give The CEO Room To Understand Cyber